zama-ai/concrete/docs/user/tutorial/TABLE_LOOKUP.md

 ## Fused table lookup

 Direct tables are tedious to prepare by hand.
-When possible, **concrete** fuses the floating point operations into a single table lookup automatically.
+When possible, **Concrete** fuses the floating point operations into a single table lookup automatically.
 There are some limitations on fusing operations, which you can learn more about on the next tutorial, [Working With Floating Points](./WORKING_WITH_FLOATING_POINTS.md).

 Here is an example function that results in fused table lookup: